Sales cycle management practices

 1. Automate your sales processes

 Your sales teams perform many activities throughout the sales cycle.
-Unfortunately, most of them are repetitive and time-consuming tasks that don't help sales reps to engage with or sell to customers.
+Unfortunately, most of them are repetitive and time-consuming tasks that prevent sales reps from engaging with or selling to customers.

-John Ross, CEO of Test Prep Insight, says, “Almost two-thirds of a sales rep’s time is eaten up by emails, training, and other procedural fluff that doesn’t even help them accomplish their primary job responsibility: selling."
+John Ross, CEO of Test Prep Insight, says, “Almost two-thirds of a sales rep's time goes to emails, training, and admin work that doesn't help them sell."

 Here are some of the tools you can use to automate your sales process: